 Before Record Submit Trigger

 The Before Record Submit trigger is a server trigger and executes after a user clicks Save on a record, but before NetSuite saves the data to the database.
-Actions and transition set to execute on Before Record Submit execute on the NetSuite server, before the record data is ‘submitted’ to the database.
+Actions and transition set to run on Before Record Submit run on the NetSuite server, before the record data is ‘submitted’ to the database.

 The Before Record Submit trigger can be used for the following elements of a workflow: